GhostsonAcid/AudioClipboard/README.md

 AudioClipboard has been tested thoroughly on macOS Mojave running multiple copies of Ardour 8.12, as well as a VM of Ubuntu Studio.
 If for some reason it doesn't work on your particular OS, please let me know.

 > [!IMPORTANT]
-> If you experience any bugs with this script, please submit an "Issue" here on GitHub, or post about it/them on the Ardour forum (discourse.ardour.org) and link @GhostsonAcid in your comment, and I will try to address it.
+> If you experience any bugs with this script, please submit an "Issue" here on GitHub, or post about it/them on [the Ardour forum](discourse.ardour.org) and link [@GhostsonAcid](https://discourse.ardour.org/u/ghostsonacid/summary) in your comment, and I will try to address it.

 ### Help